 Moringa(Moringa oleifera) also known as drumstick tree or horseradish tree is a native of India and it grows in tropical and subtropical regions.
-Moringa is also known as miracle tree and moringa health benefits major health benefits are due to higher concentration of vitamins and minerals mainly vitamin C and Calcium and vitamin E.
+It is also known as a miracle tree and moringa health benefits major health benefits are due to a higher concentration of vitamins and minerals mainly vitamin C and Calcium and vitamin E.

 Moringa Nutritional Composition

-- Amino acids – It’s the building block of proteins and the human body is 21% protein.
+- Amino acids – t’s the building block of proteins and the human body is 21% protein.

 - Vitamin A (Retinol) – Anti-oxidant, good for vision, Skin & mental health.